stakater/stakater-docs/docs/content/sre/backup-restore/backup-restore.md

 ## Technical viewpoint

-Stakater App Agility Platform uses managed velero operator to provision the velero server.
+Stakater App Agility Platform uses managed Velero operator to provision the Velero server.
 This backup and restore process can be used for both disaster recovery and cluster migration.

 ### Backup